Key takeaways

 The bottom line

-Choosing between the Venture X and Amex Platinum is a close call, and frequent travelers could be well-served by either card.
+Choosing between the Capital One Venture X and Amex Platinum is a close call, especially since frequent travelers could be well-served by either card.
 Some people may prefer the Venture X for its lower annual fee and strong rewards rate, including its 2X points baseline rewards rate.
 Others may opt for the more generous welcome offer, additional statement credits and higher points value of the Amex Platinum.
 If you’re looking for a luxury travel card and can justify the annual fee, either card will likely make a great addition to your wallet.

 Eligibility and Benefit level varies by Card.
 Terms, Conditions and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.